United Kingdom DodgeBall Association: University League

 As mentioned above, there is a University Premier League and in addition there runs a University League 1, divided into North and South.

 Women's Premier League

 In 2013 the Women's Premier League was created.
 The six highest ranked teams in the UK competed over five weeks in the inaugural season.
 Bedford Mighty Eagles claimed the title with one week remaining, seeing off Leicester City Ligeresses, Southampton Dodgettes, Leeds Dodge Ladies, Derby Seahawks Women and Bedfoedshire Bulls Women.

 Leicester League

 Leicester League is a county league comprising Bullet Dodgers, Leicester City Ligers, Leicester Minotaurs, Hinckley Dodgeball Club, Hinckley Revolution.

 Social & Fun League

 The Social & Fun League is run in London by an organization called GoMammoth.

 Women's Dodgeball

 Like the men, woman also have their own leagues.
-12 womens teams have been made in the last 2 years of the association being the governing body in the United Kingdom.
+12 women's teams have been made in the last 2 years of the association being the governing body in the United Kingdom.
 It has gone on to become a very popular sport in universities around the United Kingdom.